crweiner/hacktoberfest-swag-list/README.md

 #### **Opsdroid**

 - **Swag**: Stickers, Limited-Edition Stickers
-- **Requirements**: Perform atleast one of the actions mentioned in the blog post
+- **Requirements**: Perform at least one of the actions mentioned in the blog post
 - **How to sign up**: [Link](https://docs.google.com/forms/d/e/1FAIpQLSd37TCTxLkM9IRTO7SjRtLG0IlZC10iBUqzsrVZ4HmAR-w6fg/viewform) to claim swag.
 - **Notes**: See the [blog post](https://medium.com/opsdroid/contributor-sticker-packs-738058ceda59/) for more information.